parkolay/Creepy_Clock/README.md

 # Creepy_Clock
-Creepy Doll head clock with moving features
+Creepy Doll head clock with moving features using Arduino Nano (ATmega328P)

 /* Creepy Clock
  *  using an RTC(DS3231), some NeoPixels, and some servos